Why Do I Need Probiotics?

 SIBO which is small intestinal bacterial overgrowth is one illness that slows digestion causing an imbalance that allows the bad bacteria to dominate.
 In this case, Lactobacilli can be harmful and they must be avoided.

 At times it’s used for those treated with specific anti-biotics as probiotics to restore balance.
-Not only can C-Diff cause the same inflammation as SIBO, it can be easily spread through feces when good hygiene practices are not used and be deadly.
+Not only can C-Diff cause the same inflammation as SIBO, but it can be easily spread through feces when good hygiene practices are not used and can be deadly.

 If you have a digestive issue it is always best to get help from your gastroenterologist or you call me for some assistance.